exohood/exohood/README.md

 ![Title](image.png)

-# Exohood
+# Exohood City Project

-- Exohood is an open-source software platform on GitHub that leverages blockchain technology, AI, VR, and tools to generate value within a dynamic network.
+- Exohood City is an open-source software platform on GitHub that leverages blockchain technology, AI, VR, and tools to generate value within a dynamic network.
 It empowers the development of innovative applications, games, services, and solutions, fostering collaboration and driving the evolution of the interconnected network.

 # How Exohood Works?